 4.0.
-Outcome of s47 investigation
+Outcome of S.47 Investigation

 - 4.1 The Section 47 Enquiry (Child Protection Enquiry) will result in one of four possible outcomes: - 1.
 Child Protection concerns are substantiated and the child/ren is/are considered to be at continuing risk of Significant Harm. - 2.
 Child Protection concerns are substantiated but the child is not judged to be at continuing risk of Significant Harm. - 3.
-Child Protection concerns are not substantiated but enquiries have revealed the child is In Need for which services are required. - 4.
-Child Protection concerns are not substantiated and enquiries have revealed no Children In Need services are required. - 4.2.
+Child Protection concerns are not substantiated but enquiries have revealed the child is in Need of Care and Support, for which services are required. - 4.
+Child Protection concerns are not substantiated and enquiries have revealed that there is no need for Care and Support. - 4.2.
 In cases where child protection concerns are substantiated and the children are at continuing risk, the social worker will need to arrange an initial case conference.
-The social worker will complete the initial case conference report.
+The Social Worker will complete the initial case conference report.
 Partner agencies will also need to complete reports for conference. - 4.3.
-In cases where child protection concerns are substantiated but the decision at conference is the child is not judged to be at risk of significant harm and support is to be provided via CIN planning (this is where the perpetrator is serving a custodial sentence) arrangements must be made to complete planning and assessment process to ensure appropriate arrangements are in place for when the perpetrator is released.
+In cases where child protection concerns are substantiated but the decision at conference is the Child is not judged to be at risk of significant harm and support is to be provided via Care and Supporting planning (this is where the perpetrator is serving a custodial sentence), arrangements must be made to complete planning and assessment process to ensure appropriate arrangements are in place for when the perpetrator is released.
 The case may well need to be presented back at conference prior to the perpetrator's release.